kg4zow/remarkable.jms1.info/src/introduction.md

 This site is becoming "known" in the reMarkable community ... which is cool I guess, but I'm not really trying to become "the one site" for everything relating to reMarkable tablets.
 There are other sites out there with more/better information, and/or which cover things I haven't covered (and may *never* cover) on this site.

 * [`remarkable.guide`](https://remarkable.guide/) is run by some of the same people who maintain [Toltec](https://toltec-dev.org/), which is "a community-maintained repository of free software for the reMarkable tablet".
 These guys do a LOT more low-level hacking on the tablets than I do, including modifying or replacing the software entirely.
-(I would probably do the same thing if I had more time, but `$DAYJOB` keeps me pretty busy - I'm actually kinda surprised that I have the time and energy to update this page right now.)
+I would probably be doing the same thing if I had more time, but `$DAYJOB` keeps me pretty busy.

     The `remarkable.guide` site has been around longer than my site (the one you're reading right now).
 Most of the pages there seem to be quick little "what to do" articles, which is cool if you just want to "do the thing" and aren't interested in *why* you need to do it, or in what's actually happening under the covers.